 Frequency of homework Students will be set at least one piece of homework each week.
 There may be times when we cannot avoid setting two pieces in the same week – if this is the case one will be set by Mrs Carruthers and one by Mr Clarke.

 Topics Christianity – beliefs and practices Sikhism - beliefs and practices Themes: 1.
-Religion and Life 2.
+Family and Relationships 2.
 Religion, peace and conflict 3.
 Religion, crime and punishment 4.
 Religion, human rights and social justice.

 Examples of Types of Homework (this list is not exhaustive) ➢ Practice exam questions ➢ Research ➢ Planning answers ➢ Revision ➢ Discussing topics with family members ➢ Making notes from the news about current issues